GBHS Photo Competition 2023

 The competition is also not open to Fish & Game staff or their families.

 If you are under the age of 16 you must have permission to enter from your parent or guardian.

 By submitting an entry for the competition, your parent/carer/guardian is deemed to have given such consent and to agree to the use of the entry as described in these terms and conditions.

 Your entry must be submitted digitally via the Fish and Game website below.
 No other forms of entry will be accepted.

 By submitting images, each entrant confirms and warrants that:

 - the images are originals and have not been circulated or published previously

-- they are the sole author/photographer of each entry and that it is their original work;
+- they are the sole author/photographer of each entry, and it is their original work;

 - they own the copyright and any other intellectual property rights of each image;

-- if anyone is pictured in the image (or, where the image shows any persons under 18, the consent of their parent/guardian) for the usage rights required and will indemnify against any claims made by any third parties in respect of such infringement;
+- if anyone is pictured in the image, their consent (or, where the image shows anyone under 18, the consent of their parent/guardian) has been given, and they indemnify the competition organisers against any claims made by any third parties;

 - There is one prize to be won for each year's competition.
 The New Zealand Game Bird Habitat Trust will give the winner of the competition $1,000.